-To achieve this vision, it was recommended that municipalities, civil society, and the private sector must come together, along with local communities, working collaboratively to foster local socioeconomic development based on the union's assets and available opportunities.
-According to the results of the process followed during the project within the UoM of Qalaat Ellstiqlal, it was suggested that there should be a focus on developing the agriculture and tourism sectors due to the available human, natural and material resources that can be harnessed and enhanced
+To achieve this vision, it was recommended that municipalities, civil society, and the private sector must come together, along with local communities, working collaboratively to foster local socioeconomic development based on the region's assets and available opportunities.
+According to the results of the process followed during the project, within the UoM of Journeh, it was suggested that there should be a focus on developing the tourism and agriculture sectors due to the available human, natural and material resources that can be harnessed and improved for the better.